-A. The director of the property control division may grant concession contracts in state buildings under his control, except concession contracts authorized to be entered into by the state park and recreation commission [state parks division] pursuant to Section 16-2-9 NMSA 1978, at such fees as he may prescribe.
+A. The director of the property control division may grant concession contracts in state buildings under his control, except concession contracts authorized to be entered into by the state park and recreation commission [state park and recreation division] pursuant to Section 16-2-9 NMSA 1978, at such fees as he may prescribe.